Layout spacing systems

 3. Inconsistent Alignment: Different alignment styles can break user focus, reducing clarity.

-4. Neglecting Accessibility: Failing to consider color contrast and element sizes can hinder usability for individuals with disabilities.
+4. Neglecting Accessibility: Failing to consider Color Contrast and element sizes can hinder usability for individuals with disabilities.

 Actionable Tips for Implementing Layout Spacing Systems